-The council's community involvement policy
+The Council's community involvement policy

 - 7. Ongoing community involvement is of continuing importance to Ashford Borough Council.
 Comprehensive, successful participation and consultation involving numerous community groups and local people has been carried out on council strategies and plans in the past.
 For example, the adopted Ashford Local Plan 2030 resulted in many responses, all of which were taken into consideration by the planning department.
 Consultations included online surveys, public exhibitions and bespoke workshops with local community groups, schools and youth clubs. - 8.
 Every day we receive many representations on individual planning applications from neighbours, community organisations and statutory bodies.
 Corporately, we have a customer care policy which sets out our commitment to working with 'hard to reach' groups to ensure that we are socially inclusive.
-To view our Customer Care policy, please visit the council's website www.ashford.gov.uk/customer-care-policy. - 9.
-In addition, the council provides a corporate online consultation portal where all ongoing consultations across different council services are displayed and consulted on.
-This portal is called 'Have Your Say' and has already been extensively utilised by the planning department when consulting on Local Plan documents.
-The portal is available at https://haveyoursay.ashford.gov.uk/.
-In accordance with the Regulations on electronic communications the consultation portal can notify stakeholders and members of the public when a
+View the customer care policy here. - 9.
+In addition, the council provides a corporate online consultation portal where all on-going consultations across different council services are displayed and consulted on.
+This portal is called 'Have Your Say' and has already been extensively utilised by the planning department when consulting on Local Plan documents (the portal is available at www.ashford.gov.uk/consult).
+In accordance with the Regulations on electronic communications the consultation portal can notify stakeholders and members of the public when a consultation is due to begin, provides the opportunity to view documents and plans online and also enables people to submit comments on a consultation electronically at any time of the day.